mkgeiger/mqtt-broker/README.md

 cd ~/.node-red
 npm install node-red-dashboard
 ```
 Then reboot your Raspberry Pi to ensure that all changes take effect on Node-RED software.
-To open the Node-RED UI, type your Raspberry Pi IP address in a web browser followed by :1880/ui as shown below.
+To open the Node-RED UI, type your Raspberry Pi IP address or hostname in a web browser followed by :1880/ui as shown below.
 ```
 http://raspberrypi.local:1880/ui
 ```